$\tau$-invariants for knots in rational homology spheres: Genus bounds

 \section{Genus bounds}

 Consider a negative definite 4-manifold $W$ with boundary a rational homology sphere $Y$.
 By removing a small ball from W, we obtain a 4-manifold which is a cobordism $W-B^4$ from $S^3$ to $Y$.
+In order to obtain our genus bounds, we need to ensure that the map on Floer homology induced by this cobordism is nontrivial.

+\begin{definition} Let $W$ be a negative definition 4-manifold with boundary $Y$, a rational homology sphere.
+A $\s$-structure $\mathfrak{t}$ on $W$ is \emph{sharp} if \end{definition}

-In this setting, the maps induced on Floer homology satisfy certain properties.
-The first of which is a consequence of \cite[Theorem 9.6]{OS-absolutely} and will act as the analogue to \cite[Lemma 3.4]{OS-4ball}. \begin{lemma} Let $W$ be a negative definite 4-manifold with boundary $Y$ a rational homology sphere.
-Then for any $\s$-structure $\mathfrak{s}$ on $Y$ that extends over $W$, the map
+\begin{lemma} Let $W$ be a negative definite 4-manifold with boundary $Y$ a rational homology sphere.
+Then for any sharp $\s$-structure $\mathfrak{t}$ on $W$ the map